aws-ia/terraform-aws-eks-blueprints/docs/add-ons/portworx.md

 ## Examples Blueprint

-To get started look at these sample [blueprints](https://github.com/portworx/terraform-eksblueprints-portworx-addon/tree/main/blueprint).
+To get started look at these sample [blueprints](../../examples/portworx).

 ## Requirements

-For the add-on to work, Portworx needs additional permission to AWS resources which can be provided in the following two ways.
-The different flows are also covered in [sample blueprints](https://github.com/portworx/terraform-eksblueprints-portworx-addon/tree/main/blueprint):
+For the add-on to work, Portworx needs additional permission to AWS resources which can be provided in the following way.
+For an example blueprint, click [here](../../examples/portworx).

+Note: Portworx currently does not support obtaining these permissions with an IRSA.
+Its support will be added with future releases.

-## Method 1: Custom IAM policy
+### Creating the required IAM policy resource

 1. Add the below code block in your terraform script to create a policy with the required permissions.
 Make a note of the resource name for the policy you created: